viacoro/midnight-discord-red/README.md

 # midnight red

-A darkened discord theme with rounded chat and sidebars and instead of the blue used in the original red accent colors.
+A darkened discord theme with rounded chat and sidebars.
+Now with red accent colors instead of the blue ones used in the original.

 <img width=800 src="https://github.com/viacoro/midnight-discord-red/assets/103315372/c6f365d6-1a4e-4043-87e5-2bec2db7ddad">